Zhuxy/nvim-indent/README.md

 🮛end
 ```

-use `vii` to select function body:
+use `vii` to select function body (Thay are have the same indent level):

 ```lua
 🮛local function test()